rcbassil/cisco_spl/README.md

 	terraform apply -var 'key_name=YOUR_KEY_NAME'

  Wait a couple of minutes for the EC2 userdata to install nginx, and then type the ELB DNS Name from outputs in your browser and see CISCO SPL static page.

+ Remember to use http:// when accessing the ELB DNS name in your browser.